kubevirt/csi-driver/README.md

 ## Deployment
 //TODO WIP
-- create a service-account with name on the kubevirt cluster (infra-cluster)
+- use `deploy/infra-cluster-service-account.yaml` to create a service account in kubevirt cluster (replace INFRA_NAMESPACE with the kubevirt cluster namepsace)
-- set RBAC rules for the service account (//TODO supply file, doc)
-- designate a namespace to deploy the VMs for the tenant cluster nodes
+- use `deploy/secret.yaml` for creating the necessary secret in the tenant cluster
-- deploy tenant cluster
-- deploy files under `deploy/*`
-- edit the secret `infra-cluster-credentials` in namespace `kubevirt-csi-driver`
-    - set apiUrl: [base64 of https://<infra-cluster-api-url>]
+    - set apiUrl: [base64 of infra cluster API URL.
+E.g. base64 of https://cluster.mydomain.co:6443]
-    - set service-ca.crt : [base64 of <infra-cluster serivce-ca.crt>] (copy service-ca.crt value from infra-cluster-sa secret)
+    - set service-ca.crt : copy value from infra service account created in previous section
-    - set namespace: [base64 of <infra-cluster namespace>]
+    - set namespace: copy value from infra service account created in previous section
-    - set token : [base64 of <infra-cluser token>] (copy token value from infra-cluster-sa secret )
+    - set token : copy value from infra service account created in previous section
+- deploy files under `deploy/*` in  tenant cluster
 - create StorageClass and PersistentVolumeClaim - see `deploy/example`

 ## Examples